PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 > 💡 **PostHog Tip:** You can use PostHog at every stage of this journey: product analytics to track user behavior, session recording to observe and identify real user pain points, experimentation to run A/B tests and multivariate tests on the best solutions, and feature flags to stagger new features and target them on user properties and behaviors.

-## Final thoughts and further reading
+## Takeaways and further reading

-There's a reason the AARRR framework is still popular 15 years since its inception: it's simple on the surface, but unlocks great depths of insight into user behavior, products and their trajectory.
+1. There's a reason the AARRR framework is still popular 15 years since its inception: it's simple on the surface, but unlocks great depths of insight into user behavior, products and their trajectory.
 It's a not a cure-all for success, but it provides clarity and alignment for all teams in a startup.

-When implementing it, we recommend focusing on one or two metrics to improve at a time.
+2. When implementing it, it's best to focus one or two metrics to improve at a time.
 Trying to optimize all of them simultaneously is maddening unless you have enough dedicated resource to deploy.

-Less is more when it comes to metrics, too.
+3. Less is more when it comes to metrics, too.
 It might be tempting to have three or four measures for retention, for example, but try to stick to one or two for each category.

 Here's some recommended further reading around product growth and user engagement: